ytelang/BusMap/README.md

 The `build` and `.vscode` folder contain CMake build files that are created when building and running the program.
 Instructions to do this are in the following section.

 <!--- Provides reproducible installation and running instructions --->
-## Getting Started
-### Running Instructions
+## Running Instructions

+To run the program:
 1. Download/Clone the repository to your local machine.
 2. Open the repository using the standard CS225 Dockerfile.
 3. `cd` to the `BusMap` directory.
 4. Run `mkdir build`, `cd build`, and `cmake ..` to build the project (same process as CS225 MPs and Labs).
 5. Run `make` to compile all files.
 6. Run the program by inputting `./main "Start location" "End location" "Output file location"`.
 If no output file location is specified, the outputted PNG will be in `../Data/MapPath.png`.
 The possible start and end bus stop locations are displayed in the leftmost column in the `../Data/BusCoordinates.csv` file (they are also displayed when running the program if a location is invalid).

-### Misc.
-Notes
+7. Run the tests by running `./test`.